nautechsystems/nautilus_trader/docs/source/getting_started/installation.rst

 > https://github.com/pyenv/pyenv

-Installation for Unix-like systems can be achieved through `one` of the following options;
+Installation for UNIX-like systems can be achieved through `one` of the following options;

 From PyPI